zextras/tech-doc/source/carbonio/index.rst

  Welcome to |carbonio| Documentation!
 ********************************************

-This is the documentation of |carbonio| The full private e-mail and collaboration platform.
+This is the documentation of |carbonio|, the full private e-mail and collaboration platform.

-Details on the functionalities can be found in :doc:`general`, requirements and directions for installation in :doc:`installation`, common management tasks are described in :doc:`management`, administration tasks in :doc:`administration`.

-Finally, instructions to guide users in daily tasks are contained in :doc:`usage`.
+The content is organised in four parts:

+* Install: Information on |product|, installation and upgrade instructions, security tips
+* Admin: Documentation for Administrators, management tasks, and some advanced usage for |mesh|
+* Use: everyday's usage of |product|, including its use on the dedicated mobile Apps
+* Develop: links to API reference

-|ce| has a `dedicated page <../../carbonio-ce/html/index.html>`_.
+If you are looking for |ce|'s documentation, please refer to its `dedicated page <../../carbonio-ce/html/index.html>`_.

 .. grid:: 1 2 2 3
    :gutter: 3